Advantech Software Engineer Salary in Greater Taipei Area | NT$703K-NT$969K+ | Levels.fyi

 The median Software Engineer compensation in Greater Taipei Area package at Advantech totals NT$969K per year.
-View the base salary, stock, and bonus breakdowns for Advantech's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Advantech's total compensation packages.
 Last updated: 9/30/2025

 Company